sonic64/Time-series-forecasting-using-ARIMA-and-PyCaret/README.md

 The key data source is a single CSV file, with 29454 rows and 20 columns, which can be downloaded from [Taiwan Tourism Bureau](https://stat.taiwan.net.tw/).
 It contains the monthly number of visitors to Taiwan by their gender, residence and purpose from January 2011 to November 2023.
 Although the original dataset is relatively clean and does not contain missing values upon initial inspection, we can see that it is not in a favorable format and does require additional data wrangling work.
 For example, we are not particularly interested in the gender information and have to reshape our data frame by unpivoting the gender in each purpose categories.

-After looking into the two categorical features, we learned that this dataset contains a total of 184 residence regions, along with an additional category labeled as `'Unknow.'` Furthermore, all of the visitors were categorized into the following 8 groups based on their purporse of travel:
+After looking into the two categorical features, we learned that this dataset contains a total of 184 residence regions, along with an additional category labeled as `'Unknow.'` Furthermore, all of the visitors were categorized into the following 8 groups based on their purpose of travel:

  - **Business**
  - **Leisure**